Our Dermatology Clinic

 As an established leader in the field of Cosmetic Surgery and Laser & Skin Treatments, we are committed to continually improving and refining treatments, whilst introducing the latest innovations with the highest standard of client care.
-As part of this offering, we have launched a new Dermatology Clinic to assess and treat common skin concerns at our flagship Harley Street clinic and at our newest clinic near Liverpool Street in London.
+As part of this offering, we have launched a new Dermatology Clinic to assess and treat common skin concerns at our flagship Harley Street clinic and at our newest clinic near Liverpool Street.
 The new Dermatology Clinic launches as an extension of our non-surgical offering as part of an initiative to improve safety and awareness around skin.

 Our skin is something we often take for granted.
 We may clean it, exfoliate it and occasionally moisturise it, but generally, we take our skin for granted... but did you know:

 - It’s the largest organ of your body

 - It would cover an area of approximately two square meters

 - It accounts for approximately 15% of your body weight